nemild/cli_for_full_stack/README.md

 # CLI for Full Stack Engineers
 A prioritized list of the most important CLI commands for full stack engineers

-#### How you can help
-* Add additional commands or flags that you think are critical, **especially common usages (e.g., compound arguments) (which don't appear in man pages)**
-* **Add command cocktails (e.g., multi piped commands)** that you think full stack engineers should know or will benefit from
-* Rearrange the doc and flags for a given command to be in the order of rough importance/usage, and comment if there's something too esoteric in this doc

 #### Key Principles
 * **Less is more**: This is a prioritized list that totally ignores less used commands or command flags - it is NOT a reference list.
 This doc is meant to represent the entire histogram of commands used by (or that should be used by) all full stack developers today - and aims to concentrate on the most important parameterizations of the most important commands and command cocktails
 * **Audience**: The audience is a full stack (or part stack) engineer, NOT a sysadmin